shauryaa07/shauryaa/replit.md

 # StudyConnect - Student Live Connect Overlay App

 ## Overview
-StudyConnect is a peer-to-peer video chat application designed for students to connect with 2-3 study partners during live online classes.
+StudyConnect is a peer-to-peer video chat application designed for students to connect with up to 4 study partners (5 people total) during live online classes.
 The app features a floating, draggable video overlay that allows students to see and talk to each other while watching lectures on platforms like Physics Wallah, Unacademy, and other online learning platforms.

 **Status:** MVP Complete - All phases implemented and tested

 ## Core Features
 - **Simple Authentication**: Username-based entry (no registration required)
-- **Smart Matching**: Connect students based on subject, study mood, and partner preferences
+- **Smart Matching**: Connect students based on subject, study mood, and partner preferences (up to 5 people per room)
 - **WebRTC P2P Video/Audio**: Direct peer-to-peer connections for privacy and zero-cost scaling
 - **Draggable Overlay**: Floating window that can be moved anywhere on screen
 - **Enhanced Picture-in-Picture**: Each study partner appears in their own separate popup window